Charges: Wisconsin nurse amputated man's foot without orders

-SPRING VALLEY, Wis. — A western Wisconsin nurse has been charged with elder abuse, accused of amputating a hospice patient’s foot without his consent and without doctor’s orders.
-The charges say that after she amputated the man’s right foot, 38-year-old Mary Brown of Durand told her colleagues that she wanted to display it at her family’s taxidermy shop.
-The Milwaukee Journal Sentinel reports that the man fell in March and suffered frostbite, causing the tissue in his foot to die.
-He was at Spring Valley Health and Rehab Center when Brown amputated his foot on May 27.
-The man died within about a week, though the complaint gives no indication that the amputation hastened his death.
-No one answered a phone call placed to Brown’s house for comment on Thursday.
+SPRING VALLEY, Wis. — A nurse in Wisconsin has been accused of amputating a hospice patient’s foot without his consent and without doctor’s orders.
+Elder abuse charges filed last week say 38-year-old Mary Brown, of Durand, told colleagues she wanted to display it at her family’s taxidermy shop.
+The Milwaukee Journal Sentinel reports the man had dead tissue in his foot from frostbite.
+He was at Spring Valley Health and Rehab Center when Brown amputated his foot May 27.
+The man died within about a week.
+The complaint gives no indication the amputation hastened his death.
+Brown cannot be reached for comment.

 For copyright information, check with the distributor of this item, Milwaukee Journal Sentinel.